cis-ds/course-site/content/notes/data-wrangle/tidy-data/index.md

 ## 6 China       2000  213766
 ```

-Since `1999` and `2000` are non-standard names for columns (i.e. they start with a number), we have to wrap the column names in backticks.^[Not quotation marks.]
-Because `year` and `cases` don't exist in `table4a`, we write them as character strings inside of quotation marks.
+Since `1999` and `2000` are non-standard names for columns (i.e. they start with a number), we have to wrap the column names in backticks.[^no-quotes] Because `year` and `cases` don't exist in `table4a`, we write them as character strings inside of quotation marks.

 ## Wider